At stake in Senate hearing Tuesday: The story of the Capitol riot, and who is responsible

 But Tuesday’s hearing before members of two Senate committees could also become a battleground for competing narratives over what prompted the riot and who was responsible for it — a question that has become even more pointed following former president Donald Trump’s acquittal on impeachment changes earlier this month.

 Trump’s allies in Congress and beyond have sought to downplay the former president’s role in gathering his supporters in Washington and spreading the false claim that he, not President Biden, won the November election — facts that led to bipartisan impeachment proceedings.
-Instead they have sought to blame lapses by Capitol security officials — and the congressional leaders they report to — for the building’s invasion.
+Instead, they have sought to blame lapses by Capitol security officials — and the congressional leaders they report to — for the building’s invasion.

-That has heightened the drama surrounding the expected testimony of former House Sergeant-at-Arms Paul D. Irving and former Senate Sergeant-at-Arms Michael C. Stenger, who resigned quickly after the riot was suppressed.
+That has heightened the drama surrounding the expected testimony of former House sergeant-at-arms Paul D. Irving and former Senate sergeant-at-arms Michael C. Stenger, who resigned quickly after the riot was suppressed.
 Neither man has spoken publicly about their experiences and decision-making before and during the riot.

-Also expected to appear Tuesday are former Capitol Police chief Steven A. Sund, who has spoken to media outlets about his frustrations requesting assistance from Irving and Stenger ahead of the riot, and D.C.
-Police Chief Robert J. Contee III, whose officers engaged in some of the most brutal clashes with rioters at the Capitol’s doors.
-The riot resulted in the deaths of one police officer and four others.
+Also expected to appear Tuesday are former Capitol Police chief Steven A. Sund, who has spoken to media outlets about his frustrations requesting assistance from Irving and Stenger ahead of the riot, and acting D.C. police chief Robert J. Contee III, whose officers engaged in some of the most brutal clashes with rioters at the Capitol’s doors.
+The riot resulted in the deaths of one Capitol Police officer and four others.

-Sen. Amy Klobuchar (D-Minn.), chairman of the Senate Rules and Administration Committee, said in an interview that preparations for the hearing have been strictly bipartisan and that she expected a “constructive tone” to prevail.
+Sen. Amy Klobuchar (D-Minn.), chair of the Senate Rules and Administration Committee, said in an interview that preparations for the hearing have been strictly bipartisan and that she expected a “constructive tone” to prevail.

 “This is a moment to get the actual facts about what happened at the Capitol,” she said.
 “The issues we identify and the answers we get are part of the solution, so this isn’t just about throwing popcorn at a movie screen to try to get sound bites.
 We actually have to make decisions in the coming months.”